Conversion disorder; Functional neurological symptom disorder; Hysterical neurosis

 The physical symptoms are thought to be an attempt to resolve the conflict the person feels inside.
-For example, a woman who believes it is not acceptable to have violent feelings may suddenly feel numbness in her arms after becoming so angry that she wanted to hit someone.
-Instead of allowing herself to have violent thoughts about hitting someone, she experiences the physical symptom of numbness in her arms.
+For example, a person who believes it is not acceptable to have violent feelings may suddenly feel numbness in their arms after becoming so angry that they wanted to hit someone.
+Instead of allowing them to have violent thoughts about hitting someone, they experience the physical symptom of numbness in their arms.

-Symptoms of a conversion disorder include the loss of one or more bodily functions, such as:
+Symptoms of a functional neurological disorder include the loss of one or more bodily functions, such as:

 - Inability to speak

 - A debilitating symptom that begins suddenly

 - History of a psychological problem that gets better after the symptom appears

 - Lack of concern that usually occurs with a severe symptom

 The provider will do a physical exam and may order diagnostic tests.
 These are to make sure there are no physical causes for the symptom.

 Talk therapy and stress management training may help reduce symptoms.